Defiance County OVI Bail Information

 Timeline: How Long Until Release?

-- Best times to post bail: Posting bail during regular business hours (Monday-Friday, 8 am - 5 pm) may result in a faster release, as more staff are available to process the paperwork.
+- Best times to post bail: Posting bail during regular business hours may expedite the release process, as court staff and bondsmen are readily available.

 What Happens After Posting Bail

-- Conditions of release: You will likely be subject to certain conditions of release, such as abstaining from alcohol and drugs, attending AA meetings, and not leaving the state without the court's permission.
+- Conditions of release: When released on bail, you will likely be subject to certain conditions, such as abstaining from alcohol and drugs, avoiding contact with alleged victims, and remaining within Defiance County or Ohio.